Lordyner/productivity-app/README.md

 # productivity-app

-Spring Boot API that communicates with front-productivity-app and a MySQL DB
+Spring Boot API that communicates with my react app "front-productivity-app" and a MySQL DB